jcmendezcarvajal/ParaviewQuick-Intro/README.md

 This was developed with the help of my colleague David Doodoamoo.
 This was created back in 2016 so there are details I may not remember (11/3/2016)

+In 2016 I gave a workshop to my research group team.
+The idea was to introduce Paraview to the newer members.
+I put together a couple of slides to make the introduction faster and smoother.
+Find the slides and files on the following link:https://www.dropbox.com/s/1qipszjcprcuahu/ParaviewWorkshop.zip?dl=0